MiMillieuh/tongfang-laptop-linux-guide/README.md

 sudo wget https://raw.githubusercontent.com/MiMillieuh/tongfang-laptop-linux-guide/main/tongfang-nvidia.service -O /etc/systemd/system/tongfang-nvidia.service ; sudo systemctl enable --now tongfang-nvidia.service
 ```

+If you have tearing, you can follow my guide in this reop : [MiMillieuh/Nvidia-Stop-Tearing-Guide](https://github.com/MiMillieuh/Nvidia-Stop-Tearing-Guide) that might help you with this issue (not a 100% succes rate.
+Thanks nvidia for your crappy drivers...)

 ## 6 : Congigure your games on Lutris or Steam

 On steam you can add this in the launch options :